-We can address this problem by examining the relation between aesthetics and ethics.
-A view famously held by Oscar Wilde was that there was no such relationship.
-Wilde ([1890] 1969, 236) wrote: "I am quite incapable of understanding how any work of art can be criticized from a moral standpoint.
-The sphere of art and sphere of ethics are absolutely distinct and separate."
+This problem can be addressed by examining the relation between aesthetics and ethics.
+A view famously held by Oscar Wilde was that there was no such relationship: "I am quite incapable of understanding how any work of art can be criticized from a moral standpoint.
+The sphere of art and sphere of ethics are absolutely distinct and separate" ([1890] 1969, 236).
 Leni Riefenstahl's (1935) Triumph of the Will, an historically significant and powerful film that glorified Hitler and Nazism, should make one worried about too facile an acceptance of Wilde's position.
-We should also be skeptical of Wilde's apartheid because our aesthetic sense is not an isolated compartment of our lives but rather is fundamentally tied with who we are, what we believe, and what we value (including ethically value).
-If we reject as extreme and implausible such an absolute separation between aesthetics and ethics, we open ourselves to the possibility that ethical concerns may sometimes rightly interact with our aesthetic responses.
+One should also be skeptical of Wilde's apartheid because our aesthetic sense is not an isolated compartment of our lives but rather is fundamentally tied with who we are, what we believe, and what we value (including ethically value).
+If one rejects as extreme and implausible such an absolute separation between aesthetics and ethics, the possibility arises that ethical concerns may sometimes rightly interact with our aesthetic responses.
 This problematizes the alleged beauty of degraded environments.
-As Patricia Matthews (2002, 45) points out, a multicolored patch on a young girl's face loses its aesthetic appeal when we realize it is the product of abuse and not face paint.
-So, too, a field of exotic plants is no longer thoroughly aesthetically positive once we understand the effects it has on native wildlife and perceive it as harmful.
+As Patricia Matthews (2002, 45) points out, a multicolored patch on a young girl's face loses its aesthetic appeal when one realizes that it is the product of abuse and not face paint.
+So, too, a field of exotic plants is no longer thoroughly aesthetically positive once the effects it has on native wildlife are understood and it is perceive as harmful.

 Consider pollution sunsets.
 Some environmental aestheticians insist that they are beautiful.
 It is true that their colors and shapes can be quite impressive, and, in a narrow formal sense, they may be even more beautiful that ordinary sunsets.
 But proper sensitivity to the harms of pollution should negate, diminish, or at least qualify the judgment that the pollution sunsets are straightforwardly beautiful.
-As we have seen, aesthetic appreciation should go beyond the sensuous surface and involve conception, imagination and emotion.
-We need to understand that what is being experience are harmful particles that damage lungs, send people to the hospital and acidify lakes.
-Our imagination should be engaged and we might picture dead fish and hear the wheezing of vulnerable individuals.
-We should perhaps feel angry at the industry executives who profit by externalizing costs onto others and at the bureaucracy that fails to adequately protect human and environmental health.
-If we move beyond a narrow formal appreciation of the sunset to a deeper and multifaceted aesthetic response, the innocent aesthetic delight and peaceful feelings sunsets normally deliver are absent.
+Aesthetic appreciation should go beyond the sensuous surface and involve conception, imagination and emotion.
+It is important to understand that what is being experience are harmful particles that damage lungs, send people to the hospital and acidify lakes.
+One's imagination should be engaged and one might picture dead fish and hear the wheezing of vulnerable individuals.
+Anger is appropriately directed at the industry executives who profit by externalizing costs onto others and at the bureaucracy that fails to adequately protect human and environmental health.
+If one moves beyond a narrow formal appreciation of the sunset to a deeper and multifaceted aesthetic response, the innocent aesthetic delight and peaceful feelings sunsets normally deliver are absent.
 Perhaps the pollution sunset retains some aesthetic merit, but it will be qualified and compromised.